 Through AppVentory, I designed a single platform where businesses could manage their SaaS apps, software

 spending, renewals, and usage in one place.
-My goal was to make everyday tasks simpler, reduce manual work,
+My goal was to make everyday tasks simpler, reduce manual

 and create a product that could easily grow as new features were added.

-The following outcomes show the impact of the product and how my design decisions helped improve the overall
+The following outcomes show the impact of the product and how my design decisions helped improve the

 user experience.